Mortec/SurfaceProjection/README.md

 *  projects bar : delete a project / export-import projects (json files outside of local storage)
 *  load a picture from "store" (that was previously used for a another project currently in the storage)
 *  button tooltips improvement
-*  presentation mode (show drawing only at maximum available size)
-*  svg zoom at real scale for convenient exploration of the path
+*  presentation mode (show drawing at real scale for convenient exploration of the path)
-*  formula code checking
+*  magick formula code checking
 *  isolate pieces of code that can be convert to component for later use

 ### to do v2